elmahio/documentation/docs/logging-to-elmah-io-from-corewcf.md

 }
 ```

-The `ElmahIoErrorHandler` class will be called by CoreWCF when exceptions are thrown and log the to the configure `ILogger`.
+The `ElmahIoErrorHandler` class will be called by CoreWCF when exceptions are thrown and log to the configure `ILogger`.
 To invoke the error handler, add the following service behavior:

 ```csharp
 public class ElmahIoErrorBehavior : IServiceBehavior